 Lea Bertucci presents recent discoveries for alto sax, wooden venu flute, tape and electronics from her recent release, A Visible Length of Light on Cibachrome Editions.
 This evening also features a newly formed collaboration with artist Ben Vida on accordion and electronics.

 The duo of Vida and Bertucci brings together two artists who find common ground and new sonic possibilities within a palette of over-amplified woodwind instruments, electronics, voice, and tape.
-The project explores a visceral interiority through deconstructed language and the multi-dimensional textures of the human breath.
-Their dynamic compositions are at turns surprising, disconcerting, mysterious and playful, as this new project showcases each artist’s individual techniques while creating a wholly new musical territory.
+The project explores visceral interiority through deconstructed language and the multi-dimensional textures of the human breath.
+Their dynamic compositions are at turns surprising, disconcerting, mysterious, and playful, as this new project showcases each artist’s individual techniques while creating a wholly new musical territory.
+Listen to their album here.

 Lea Bertucci: sax, organ, tapes, bass clarinet, flute, electronics